xmartlabs/XLPagerTabStrip/README.md

 ### Segmented

-This mode uses a `UIsegmentedControl` to indicates which is the view controller being displayed.
+This mode uses a `UISegmentedControl` to indicates which is the view controller being displayed.

 <img src="Example/segmented.gif" width="250"/>